Experts: Voter anxiety unsettling 2020 elections

 At the present time, the State Legislature is primarily responsible for both congressional and legislative redistricting.
 If the Legislature fails to approve a legislative district map, the secretary of state must draw the boundaries.
 There is no similar backup plan for congressional redistricting.

-But Valderrama said her organization is working on a ballot measure to create a citizen committee to handle redistricting.
-She said Common Cause, the League of Women Voters and the NAACP also working on the initiative aimed for the November 2020 general election ballot.
+Tweed said several organizations are working on a ballot measure to create a citizen committee to handle redistricting.
+Common Cause, the League of Women Voters and the NAACP are working to get the the initiative on the November 2020 general election ballot, she explained.

 That is only one of seven or eight statewide initiatives that Tweed said she expects to qualify for the ballot.
 Also in the works is a cap-and-trade measure to reduce greenhouse gas emissions, in case the Legislature fails to approve such a program during the February session; a measure to permanently exempt groceries from sales taxes; a measure to legalize psilocybin mushrooms for medical care; and more.